* STOP Foodborne Illness launches newly renovated website.

 * We hold our first Webinar: Import Food Safety – How safe is it?
 Colleagues at the FDA and CSPI offered their perspectives and expertise.

-* STOP speaks at two metrics meetings in Chicago and Portland, Oregon to share how we measure (and how we would like the USDA, FDA and CDC to measure) the progress on Food Safety.
+* STOP speaks at two metrics meetings in Chicago, IL and Portland, OR to share how we measure (and how we would like the USDA, FDA and CDC to measure) the progress on Food Safety.

 * We shared the stories and statistics of foodborne illnesses at the Missouri Environmental Health Conference.